Cardio Planks That Fastens Your Heart Rate

 We know it’s hard to motivate yourself to do some exercise in your house alone.
 It’s always fun to do it in the gym where you see other people working hard so it makes you want to work harder.
 However, going to the gym may not be an ideal option given the current global crisis.

 Health is an investment.
-As cliche’ as it may sound, but it’s always best to prevent than cure.
+As cliche as it may sound, but it’s always best to prevent than cure.
 Keeping your physical condition as pristine as possible is your weapon against any illnesses.
 It doesn’t matter how much effort you want to put in but just make an effort.
 Go at your own pace and be patient.
-The obvious results do not come into light overnight.
+The obvious results do not come to light overnight.

 Your heart is as important as your brain.
 Without your heart, your blood will be a stagnant entity in your body that can cause some serious health issues; even your life.
 Cardio planks are a few of the ways to improve your cardio balance.

-Do not wait until your old and start your exercise.
-It only takes three weeks to develop a routine, thus, just survive the first three weeks and you need not to extensively push your body to get up anymore, it will do it by itself.
+Do not wait until you are old and start your exercise.
+It only takes three weeks to develop a routine, thus, just survive the first three weeks and you need not extensively push your body to get up anymore, it will do it by itself.